-For most of the standard case, where we don’t need donor parts, you don’t pay anything until your data has been fully recovered.
+For most of the standard cases, where we don’t need donor parts, you don’t pay anything until your data has been fully recovered.
 In unsuccessful cases, you won’t be charged for all the labor hours we spent trying to recover your data.

-If your hard drive is encrypted then there is an additional fee as it is much more difficult and time consuming to recover data from an encrypted device.
+If your hard drive is encrypted then there is an additional fee as it is much more difficult and time-consuming to recover data from an encrypted device.

 Contact us right away for a free consultation or call us at (800) 313-0044.